Quwaysim/notes_to_self/coding_style_guides/java_coding_style_guide.md

 # 5. Final when final

-- Use `final` when possible in creating variables.
-It helps read code and describe intent with the variable.
+Use `final` when possible in creating variables. <br>
-- Also use `final` on classes that you feel should be final.
+Use `final` on classes that you don't wish to be extended. <br>

 # 6. Protect your fields

-- Use `protected`, `private`, as much as you can
+Use `protected`, `private`, as much as you can.  <br>
-- Avoid `public` field variables at all costs.
+Avoid `public` field variables at all costs. <br>

 # 7. Class member ordering

-1. Constants
+1. Constants.
-2. Fields (static, non-static, and by visibility)
+2. Fields (static, non-static, and by visibility).
-3. Constructors  (static, non-static, and by visibility)
+3. Constructors  (static, non-static, and by visibility).
-4. Override methods
+4. Override methods.
-5. Public methods
+5. Public methods.
-6. Protected methods
+6. Protected methods.
-7. Private methods
+7. Private methods.
-8. Private callbacks
+8. Private callbacks.
-9. Inner classes or interfaces
+9. Inner classes or interfaces.

 # 8. Imports